 And given the numbers involved, is there any doubt who would win?

 He had to have had some idea of how thoroughly Muggles outnumber wizards.
 And, having spent the latter part of his childhood in a Muggle nation in the grip of a *total* war (assuming that Potterverse Britain was involved in a mid-century Muggle war, even if not a wizarding one.
-Unfortunately, we can no longer depend on that), he had at least a very good idea of just how thoroughly destructive they can be.
+Unfortunately, from what were were shown in canon we can not depend on that), he had at least a very good idea of just how thoroughly destructive they can be.
 And just how far they will go in the service of dogma.

 Particularly if they are frightened.
 And he definitely meant to frighten them.